amin-haque/portfolio/content/authors/admin/_index.md

 ## About Me

 I am a recent Mechanical Engineering graduate from the Bangladesh University of Engineering and Technology (BUET).
-Driven by curiosity and a love for solving problems, I have worked on numerous mechanical design and research projects, becoming proficient in various design and analysis software, experimental and simulation techniques, and developing a strong programming background.
-I thrive on learning new things, whether it's understanding an academic concept or picking up a new language.
-When I'm not doing any of these, you may find me roaming the streets, watching anime, or playing video games.
+Driven by curiosity and a love for solving problems, I have worked on a number of mechanical design and research projects, becoming proficient in various design and analysis software, experimental and simulation techniques, and developing a strong programming background.
+I always love to learn about new stuffs, whether it's understanding an academic concept or picking up a new language.
+When I'm not doing so, you may find me roaming the streets, watching anime, or playing video games.

-Currently, I'm looking for PhD opportunities for fall 2025, focusing on **Material Behavior**, **Computational Mechanics**, **Advanced Materials**, and **Additive Manufacturing**.
-My goal is to develop novel materials with tailored properties to tackle complex engineering challenges.
-I am particularly interested in integrating experimental methods with computational modeling to better understand material behavior and improve material design.
+Currently, I'm looking for PhD opportunities for fall 2025, focusing on **Material Behavior**, **Computational Mechanics**, **Advanced Materials**, **Additive Manufacturing**, **Machine Learning** and other relevant topics.
+I am particularly interested in the research on advanced materials with tailored properties by integrated data-driven methods like machine-learning with traditional experimental and computational methods.